| ATTENTION SPORT

 continue to have the right, the "freedom", to make those choices?
 Contact ABATE

 of Ohio, Inc. today a get involved in protecting YOUR freedoms!

 handout produced by: ABATE of Ohio, Incorporated

-Copyrighted material may not be reproduced with permission of ABATE of Ohio, Incorporated
+Copyrighted material may not be reproduced without permission of ABATE of Ohio, Inc.